What should I bring to my first appointment?

 Are Raleigh Hand to Shoulder Center doctors board-certified?

 Yes.
-All physicians are dual board-certified in orthopedic surgery and hand surgery.
+All physicians are dual board-certified or eligible in orthopedic surgery and hand surgery.
 All six physicians have completed a five year residency in orthopedic surgery with an additional year-long fellowship in hand and upper extremity surgery.

 Which hospitals do Raleigh Hand to Shoulder Center surgeons use?